 The advantages of a payment arrangement

 - a payment arrangement for a few months gives you time until your income or expenses improve so you can resume normal payments.
-This means it is normally your best option if you know you have a temporary problem such as not being able to work because of Coronavirus.
+This means it is normally your best option if you know you have a temporary problem.
+Perhaps you have been made redundant and need time to find another job.

 - for longer-term problems, a payment arrangement where interest is frozen lets you clear the debt more rapidly and in a more affordable way;